Creating Financial Goals

-The best way to ensure you’re able to check off your goals in 2022 is to set SMART goals.
+The best way to ensure you’re able to check off your goals next year is to set SMART goals.
 Create goals that are:

 - Specific.
 You can’t win with vague and idealistic goals.
 Put numbers into your goals and specify exactly what you want to achieve.

 - Measurable.
 Your goals should be measurable.
 You need to know if you have, or haven’t, reached your goals.

 - Attainable.
 If your goals are too difficult to achieve - or nearly impossible - then they aren’t goals, but dreams.
 You want to be able to succeed, so your goals should be realistic and attainable.